modm-io/modm/TESTING.md

-# Testing xpcc
+# Testing modm

-xpcc has seen some significant changes in the past time and the level of maturity of xpcc varies between `uncompilable` and `very reliable`.
+modm has seen some significant changes in the past time and the level of maturity of modm varies between `uncompilable` and `very reliable`.

-There are different explicit and implicit test strategies in place for testing xpcc:
+There are different explicit and implicit test strategies in place for testing modm:

 1. Manual Tests
 1. Manual Integration Tests